Driving too fast on worn tires can result in hydroplaning, loss of vehicle control and accidents says Philadelphia car accident attorney Rand Spear.

 If you or a loved one has been injured or killed in a Pennsylvania or New Jersey accident on a wet road, contact an experienced motor vehicle accident lawyer right away.
 Your lawyer can answer your questions and help you determine the next steps in your case.

-Visit our website or call Philadelphia truck accident lawyer Rand Spear today at 877-GET-RAND today to discuss your case with a knowledgeable vehicle accident attorney.
+Contact us or call Philadelphia truck accident lawyer Rand Spear today at 877-GET-RAND today to discuss your case with a knowledgeable vehicle accident attorney.